Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 Tl;dr: Democratise the knowledge of relationships!
 Make it public domain and professionaly taught as opposed to only knowledge gained from close peers/family.

 This has led me to collect data on crushes (or limerence).
 Now, relationships & crushes don't relate too directly, but they were close enough that I thought, "Why not?"
 To increase my knowledge of this domain (of crushes) will indirectly help me when I'll have to deal with relationships / attraction in the future.
 How, I'm not sure.
 But more data helps.
 And also, it's nice to just increase your knowledge on any particular topic.
-Perhaps this has been slightly influenced as I currently have an object of limerence, but...
+Perhaps this has been slightly influenced as I ~~currently~~ just had an object of limerence, but...
 Fuck it.
 This is still interesting on its own.

 Side note: so much brain power is invested into how to get laid (the dumb brain controls the smart brain a lot of the time, see <a href="LEX FRIDMAN ELON MUSTK VIDEO I couldn't find the timestamp so just watch them both.
 It might also have been a Joe Rogan podcast?"> this Lex Fridman podcast.</a> Also related to Exploiting the limbic system (another post).))